bigdayangyu/ros2_tutorial/README.md

 Each package is built separately with its own build system.
 In order to make the output of one package available to other packages each package can extend the environment in a way that downstream packages can find and use its artifacts and resources.
 If the resulting artifacts are installed into /usr, for example, it might not be necessary to alter the environment at all since these folders are commonly being searched by various tools.

-### ROS 2 Networking
+## ROS 2 Networking
-#### What's new in ROS2 networking
+### What's new in ROS2 networking
 * ROS 2 UDP uses multicast to allow different node to discover each other and establish communication.
 * ROS 2 DDS implementation allows users to specify a domain ID and create a logical barrier to segregate networks.
 * If two or more machines are on the same network, and allows multicast, messages can be passed to different machines.
 * No longer needed to set ROS_HOSTNAME, ROS_MASTER, ROS_MASTER_URI

-#### How to setup multiple hosts for ROS 2
+### How to setup multiple hosts for ROS2
 * Configure your network to allow multicast
 * Make sure to connect your machines under the same subnet(same network mask)
 * Ping two machines between each other
 * Export the same ROS_DOMAIN_ID into different host

-To check if multicast is enabled to both terminal, first set the ROS_DOMAIN_ID for both machines.
+To check if multicast is enabled on both machines, first set the ROS_DOMAIN_ID for both machines.
 ROS_DOMAIN_ID should be same across different hosts, otherwise, nodes cannot automatically discover each other

 Open host 1 terminal
 ```bash
 $ export ROS_DOMAIN_ID=<Your Domain ID>    # Domain ID between 0-232
 $ source /opt/ros/dashing/setup.bash
 $ ros2 multicast receive
  ```